Scille/parsec-cloud/docs/development/how_to_add_a_route.md

    | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ not found in `dummy`
 ```

-As for the content the goal is to go from bytes to the tested type, assert it's ok and back to bytes and assert it's adding up.
+As for the content, the goal of these serialization tests is to go from bytes to the tested type, assert it's OK and back to bytes and assert it's adding up.

 On how to generate the bytes see [here](generate_blob.md) and [there](../rfcs/1009-hexstring-format.md)

-## Server side implementation
+## Server-side implementation

 ### Optional: the route introduces a new component

 In `server/parsec/components` you define a base component.
-It will need to have the corresponding memory component and postgresql component in their respective folder.
+It will need to have a corresponding memory and postgresql components in their respective folder.

 Add your component to `class Backend` in `server/parsec/backend.py`